lee-advanced/star-wars-tech-test/README.md

 To run the application locally, run `npm run dev`.
 To run tests, run `npm run test`.

+To run a production build, run `npm run build` and then `npm run start`.

 ## Approach

 ### Frameworks/Libraries Used